Who We Are?

 CJ Drinkard, Stadium Manager

 CJ Drinkard is the Stadium Manager for Ladd-Peebles Sports and Entertainment Complex.
 He brings an amazing work experience background and high energy to Ladd.
-His goal is to see the Mobile community involved with a variety of events throughout the year making Ladd-Peebles an economic driver for the City.
-He works with the Ladd-Peebles Board of Directors on the daily operations to oversee all events, logistics, maintenance, and construction of the facility, in addition to its marketing and outreach.
+His goal is to see the Mobile community involved with a variety of events at Ladd-Peebles throughout the year making this event venue an economic driver for the City.
+He oversees all events, logistics, maintenance, and construction of the facility, in addition to its marketing and outreach.

 Our History